Whittlesea

 Whittlesea has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects likely to impact the region.
-Notable ones are Olivine Estate Donnybrook, Beveridge Intermodal Precinct, Inland Rail Beveridge to Albury, and Northern Private Hospital Epping.
-The following details those expected to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified six projects that could impact the region.
+Notable ones include Olivine Estate Donnybrook, Beveridge Intermodal Precinct, Inland Rail from Beveridge to Albury, and Northern Private Hospital Epping.
+The following list outlines those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.